 "These 75 Cubans were picked by Castro," Mr. Ross went on, referring to participants in the dialogue.
-"These people went to Cuba and said it was about time to be friends, and at the same time these people are the informers to the F.B.I. about our movement.
+"These people went to Cuba and said it was about time to be friends, and at the same time these people are the informers to the F.B.I.

+about our movement.
 "I don't approve of bombings, but I sympathize deep in my heart.
-It's hard to get the attention of the American peo-ple."
+It's hard to get the attention of the American people."

-He maintained that the Cuban community also had sympathized with bombing such buildings as the Russian and issions et he (ubans alone. and they will say 'Let the Russians blow.
-They should have blown the whole build-"he said. ing,
+He maintained that the Cuban community also had sympathized with bombing such buildings as the Russian and Cuban Missions.
+"Get the Cubans alone, and they will say 'Let the Russians blow.
+They should have blown the whole building,' "he said.

-Mr. Ross derided the late Mr. Negrín and others arranging trips to Havana to reunite Cuban families.
-He said they were taking advantage of the people, charging exorbitant travel rates and putting American cash into Mr. Castro's pocket.
+Mr. Ross spoke derisively of the late Mr. Negrin and others arranging trips to Havana to reunite Cuban families.
+He said they were taking advantage of the suffering of the people, charging exorbitant travel rates and putting American cash into Mr. Castro's pocket.
 He also criticized El Diario for supporting the dialogue.